 Course Numbers are denoted by character strings

 Typically, courses whose three numerals are between 600 and 899 are taken by postgraduate and research students.
-Courses with numbers 900-999 are without standard L-T-P schedule, and are taken exclusively by Ph.D. students.
+Courses with numbers 900-999 are taken exclusively by Ph.D. students.

-List of Codes for Departments and Programmes
+List of Codes for Departments